The CenSoc project is a five-year project funded by the National Institute on Aging R01AG058940, with Joshua R. Goldstein, Principal Investigator.

 CenSoc has three core purposes:

-1. Creation and Dissemination of Linked Mortality Data Sets, that is, public, individual-level data sets linking the 1940 U.S. Census with the (a) Social Security Death Master File, an (b) the NARA Numident file.
+1. Creation and Dissemination of Linked Mortality Data Sets, that is, public, individual-level data sets linking the 1940 U.S. Census with the (a) Social Security Death Master File, and (b) the NARA Numident file.

 2. Development of New Mortality Rate Estimation Methods for Linked Data.